 University libraries can sometimes be daunting places - perhaps because you've not used a library as big before or you've never used one outside of your home country.
 However, using the Library is important if you wish to do well in your studies.
-It not only provides access to printed materials and study space, but many online resources (e-journals, e-books and databases) as well as specialist help, from liaison librarians and Study Advisers.
+It not only provides access to printed materials and study space, but many online resources (e-journals, e-books and databases) as well as specialist help, from Academic Liaison Librarians and Study Advisers.

 This page has information and links to help you make the most of the Library and its resources during your time at Reading.